saitaiky/notebook/docs/docs/cloud-computing/aws/management/ssm.md

 ### Automation

 A Systems Manager Automation document defines the Automation workflow (the actions that Systems Manager performs on your managed instances and AWS resources).
-Automation includes several pre-defined Automation documents that you can use to perform common tasks like
+Automation includes several pre-defined Automation documents that you can use to perform common tasks like:
-- Restarting one or more EC2 instances or creating an Amazon Machine Image (AMI)
+- Restarting one or more EC2 instances or creating an **AMI**
 - Running the `AWSSupport-TroubleshootS3PublicRead` automation document on AWS Systems Manager to help you diagnose issues with accessing objects from a public S3 bucket.

 Automation workflows can be triggered manually or scheduled to run at specific times or events.